Time to meet 2% defence spending pledge, Sunak to tell Nato allies

 “That is why the UK is investing record amounts in defence, to make our armed forces more lethal and more deployable, and to ready our defence industry for the challenges ahead.

-“And that’s something we need to see across Nato — starting with meeting the 2% commitment.”
+“And that’s something we need to see across Nato — starting with meeting the 2 per cent commitment.”

 In a sign that Mr Sunak wants the UK to lead from the front, the Ministry of Defence is set to publish a new command paper setting out the measures the UK is taking to improve the “lethality and deployability of our own armed forces”, No 10 said.